Analytical prediction for the optical matrix: Abstract

 \section{Abstract}

-The average $\langle S \rangle$ of the scattering matrix, called optical $S$ matrix in the nuclear physics jargon, is obtained analytically for the first time.
-To do this a family $\mathcal{S}$ of scattering systems is constructed.
-Element $S_N$ of the family yields the scattering through a locally periodic hamiltonian with $N$ cells (scatterers).
-The optical $S$ matrix, that depends on the transport properties of a single cell only, is calculated in the crystalline limit ($N\rightarrow \infty$) as a function of the frequency.
-The calculated average $\langle S \rangle$ is used to obtain a Poisson's kernel, completely free of parameters, for the distribution of the scattering matrix.
-The theoretical distribution shows perfect agreement with numerical results for a chain of delta potentials in two cases: i) a fixed number of scatterers with energy variable and ii) a varying number of scatterers with fixed energy.
+Contrary to praxis, we provide an analytical expression, for a physical locally periodic structure, of the average $\langle S\rangle$ of the scattering matrix, called optical $S$ matrix in the nuclear physics jargon, and fundamentally present in all scattering processes.
+This is done with the help of a strictly analogous nonlinear dynamical mapping where iteration time is the number $N$ of scatterers.
+The ergodic property of chaotic attractors implies the existence and analyticity of $\langle S\rangle$.
+We find that the optical $S$ matrix depends only on the transport properties of a single cell, and that the Poisson kernel is the distribution of the scattering matrix $S_N$ in the large size limit $N\rightarrow \infty$.
+The theoretical distribution shows perfect agreement with numerical results for a chain of delta potentials.
+A consequence of our findings is the a priori knowledge of $\langle S\rangle$ without resort to experimental data.